Grain Growth in Escaping Atmospheres: Implications for the Radius Inflation of Super-Puffs: Summary

 \item We have constructed a simple analytical model that predicts the dust abundance in escaping atmospheres (Equation \ref{eq:wd_main}, Appendix \ref{sec:anal_derivation0}).
 The model can be easily utilized in hydrodynamical models as well as thermal evolution models of exoplanets with atmospheric escape.
-In the limit of high dust production rate, the model predicts that the dust abundance is regulated to about the Mach number of dust production region, which reasonably explains the numerical results.
+In the limit of a high dust production rate, the model predicts that the dust abundance is regulated to be about the Mach number of the dust production region, which reasonably explains the numerical results.

-\item The dusty outflow can cause significant radius enhancement only when the dust is formed at high altitudes (Section \ref{sec:impact_radius}).
-For example, the dusty outflow can cause the radius enhancement as large as a factor of $2$ or even more for $P_{\rm 0}={10}^{-6}~{\rm bar}$, whereas the outflow only enhance the radius by $\la10\%$ for any combinations of $\tau_{\rm loss}$ and $f_{\rm dust}$ when $P_{\rm 0}={10}^{-2}~{\rm bar}$.
+\item The dusty outflow can cause a significant radius enhancement only when the dust is formed at high altitudes (Section \ref{sec:impact_radius}).
+For example, the dusty outflow can cause the radius enhancement as large as a factor of $2$ or even more for $P_{\rm 0}={10}^{-6}~{\rm bar}$, whereas the outflow only enhances the radius by $\la10\%$ for any combination of $\tau_{\rm loss}$ and $f_{\rm dust}$ when $P_{\rm 0}={10}^{-2}~{\rm bar}$.

 \item Since the high altitude of dust production region is required, we have suggested that photochemical haze is a promising candidate to generate the dusty outflow that may explain the large radii of super-puffs (Section \ref{sec:dis_dust_nature}).
 This supports the idea of \citet{Gao&Zhang20}.
 Alternatively, meteoric dust might also work to enhance the observable radii if a sufficient amount of meteoroids are incoming.
 Meteoric dust produces the silicate features in atmospheric transmission spectra that would be able to diagnose whether the meteoric dust abundance is significant (Section \ref{sec:spectrum}).